Winter celebrations around the world

 It is traditional to eat extremely long noodles for Chinese New Year, as they are thought to symbolise long life, and receive gifts of money from relatives in red envelopes, to encourage good luck and wealth for the year ahead.

 Each new year also comes with a new animal (12 in total – based on the Chinese Zodiac) and the animals bring different expectations for each year.
 For example, in China it is often common to experience baby booms in the year of the Dragon, as this is considered the most auspicious zodiac animal and is believed to bring strength and good luck to those born under it.
-Births in the year of the sheep tend to be avoided, as the sheep is considered a less prosperous animal and it is believed that children born under this zodiac will have a lifetime of bad luck!
+Births in the year of the sheep tend to be avoided, as the sheep is considered a less prosperous animal and it is believed that children born under this zodiac will have a lifetime of bad luck.

 The date of celebration changes each year, but it usually falls in either January or February.
-In 2022 it will be observed on February 1st and it will welcome in the year of the Tiger!

 Want to figure out your own zodiac sign, to see if you’re in for a lifetime of good luck or bad?
 Click here.